Sunscreens

 Sunscreen active ingredients can be divided into two groups – mineral (sometimes called physical) and chemical ingredients.

 Mineral ingredients (zinc oxide and titanium dioxide) were previously thought to reflect or scatter UV radiation.
 Studies have since shown that, like chemical ingredients, they protect by primarily absorbing UV radiation.
 They are effective at protecting against both UVA and UVB radiation.
 A downside is they leave white marks on the skin.
-However, some products use nanoparticles – tiny molecules with one or more dimension less than 100 nanometres (nm) – which makes the sunscreen transparent.
+However, some products use nanoparticles – tiny molecules with dimensions of less than 100 nanometres (nm), which make the sunscreen transparent.

-There has been debate about the safety of nanoparticles and whether they can penetrate the outer layer of skin (which has been shown in lab studies) and damage living cells.
+There has been debate about the safety of nanoparticles and whether they can penetrate the outer layer of skin and damage living cells.

 The Australian Therapeutic Goods Administration (TGA) has stated that nanoparticles in sunscreen don’t pose a threat to your health.
-In 2017, the TGA published a review concluding the majority of studies found that nanoparticles didn’t penetrate “or minimally penetrated” the skin, suggesting “systemic absorption, hence toxicity, is highly unlikely”.
+In 2017, the TGA published a review concluding that most studies found nanoparticles didn’t penetrate “or minimally penetrated” the skin, suggesting “systemic absorption, hence toxicity, is highly unlikely”.
 It has also stated that new research supports this conclusion.

-The European Commission concluded available evidence suggests zinc oxide and titanium dioxide nanoparticles can be considered safe for use on the skin as sunscreens up to a concentration of 25 percent.
+The European Commission concluded available evidence suggests zinc oxide and titanium dioxide nanoparticles can be considered safe for use on the skin as sunscreens up to a concentration of 25%.
 This does not apply to sprayable products, which might be inhaled.

 According to the NZDSI, mineral sunscreens have an excellent safety profile.
 However, it cautions against using mineral aerosol sunscreens because of the respiratory risk from inhalation.

 Chemical ingredients (such as octinoxate or oxybenzone) work by absorbing UV radiation and can be further differentiated by the type of radiation they absorb – UVA or UVB.
-Sunscreens often include a combination of chemical ingredients to protect against UVA and UVB.
+Sunscreens often include a combination of chemical ingredients to protect against both types of UV radiation.

 Some people choose to avoid sunscreens with chemical absorbers because of potential health risks.
 In 2019, a study by researchers from the United States Food and Drug Administration (FDA) found that four chemicals (avobenzone, oxybenzone, octocrylene and ecamsule) may be absorbed through the skin at levels higher than previously believed.